ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational_ex04.md

 ex04 pconrad$
 ```

-If you point your browser to that url, you should see the documentation for the all of the files in the project, in javadoc format.
+If you actually run this code on your own account or machine, and point your browser to that url, you should see the documentation for the all of the files in the project, in javadoc format.
+(Note that the first part of your url will be different: the `/Users/pconrad/` part is  specific to the context where I ran the code.)

 # Immutable objects